calint/xiinux/README.md

 * for displaying metrics run 'xiinux -m'
 * for both benchmarking mode and metrics run 'xiinux -bm'

-see [bob](https://github.com/calint/bob) for a mature java web application server
+see [bob](https://github.com/calint/bob) for a similar web application server for java

 ```